antitree/seccomp-diff/README.md

 Analyze binaries and containers to extract and disassemble seccomp-bpf profiles.
 This tools is designed to help you determine whether or not a given seccomp-bpf profile is more or less constrained than others as well as give you the ground truth for the filters applied to a process.

 #### Features:
-- Attaches to a running process (via `ptrace`) to extract its seccomp filter.
+- Extracts true seccomp filter from a process/container via `ptrace`
-- Disassemble the BPF filter for the given seccomp profile
+- Disassembles the seccomp-BPF filter for the given seccomp profile
 - Lists all allowed and blocked syscalls based on the active seccomp profile.
+- Reduces down the various actions (KILL_THREAD, KILL_PROCESS, ERRNO, BLOCK) into a restriction or an allowance for easier understanding
 - Outputs a summary of system call rules for analysis.

 ![](/examples/happy_shmoocon_web.png)